The Boy Inside: Plot

-The story involves of three boys.
-They were all friends since they were little.
-One day, something which changed their entire life had happened.
+The story involves of three boys, all childhood friends.
+One day, something happened which changed their entire life.
 One of the boys called Morio, a six-year-old boy, fell from the swing when they were playing.
 He remained unconscious for about 12 years in a hospital.
 Morio's friends and family tried to escape from the tragedy and forget about this accident.
 The other two boys, Mikihiko and Tomonari, had grown up and nearly forgot about Morio.
-Finally, Morio woke up and regained consciousness suddenly.
-However, Morio's intelligence quotient stayed at 6 years old.
-Mikihiko decided to help Morio to catch up with the society.
-Therefore, Mikihiko had to sacrifice a lot of things in order to spend time and look after Morio, for instance, he broke up with his girlfriend Kie, quitted university and his free time etc. Nevertheless, Mikihiko failed to let Morio became accustomed to the society because Morio still had a childish and naive heart.
-Morio came back to the hospital and Mikihiko continued to live his own life at the end.
-Eventually, Mikihiko realised that everyone, even the ones who are childish as Morio could not escape from the reality of growing up and has to face the world which was ugly as sin.
+After 12 years, Morio suddenly woke up and regained consciousness.
+However, Morio's intelligence remained equivalent to that of a 6-year-old.
+Mikihiko decided to help Morio to catch up with society.
+In the process, Mikihiko had to sacrifice a lot of things in order to spend time and look after Morio, for instance, he broke up with his girlfriend Kie, quit university and his free time, etc. Even so, Mikihiko failed to get Morio accustomed to the society because Morio still had a childish and naive heart.
+In the end, Morio came back to the hospital and Mikihiko continued to live his own life.
+Eventually, Mikihiko realised that everyone, even the ones who are as childish as Morio could not escape from the reality of growing up and has to face the world which was ugly as sin.